A good hunting rangefinder can mean the difference between your next big trophy—or going home empty handed!

 Probably the most appealing and unique feature, however, is the True Ballistic Range calculator of the Leupold (hence the TBR part of the name).

 The TBR feature allows users to compensate for the ballistics and trajectory for dozens of different rifle cartridges based on seven pre-loaded groups.
-This feature also works with bows for roughly 124 yards.
+This latest version adds two new ballistic group zeros at 200 and 300 yards.

 Even though it’s small and lightweight, the construction of this unit is rugged enough to handle any harsh environment.
 It also comes with a carrying case that you can attach to your belt.

 This high-performance option isn’t the most expensive model on the market today, but there are many others sold at half the price.
 For serious hunters, the RX-1200i is well worth the money, but inexperienced or occasional hunters may want not want to commit to the investment.

 Likewise, this is a real hunter’s tool.
 It’s packed with lots of features, and if you’re not a passionate, regular hunter, you might never get to all of them.
 They’ll still drive up the price, though, and make the learning curve a bit steeper.
 So if you are looking for a simple, inexpensive model, or this is your first rangefinder purchase, you may want to consider some of the more stripped down, less expensive options.

 The Sig Sauer below might not have all the Leupold’s features, but it does have a greater range and snappier refresh rate.
 If you’re more concerned about power than perks, go for that one!